mme-sbahi/inception/README.md

 - Docker and Docker Compose must be installed.
 - A running instance of the system using Docker.
-- Your project should run in a development container with multiple services (Nginx, database, PHP, etc.).
+- The project should run in a development container with multiple services (Nginx, database, PHP, etc.).

 ## Conclusion